antoniaklja/antoniaklja/README.md

 - **Continuous Integration and Delivery**
 - **Establishing support and operations for live systems**

+## Notable Work

+- Built custom Kubernetes distribution based mostly on CoreOS stack on AWS.
+Full lifecycle-management with immutable infrastructure using CloudFormation, Bash, cloud-init and Container Linux.
+- Designed, built and supported container as a service platform based on self-hosted Kubernetes on AWS.
+The platform was hosting bussiness-critical services for 3+ years until managed Kubernetes became mainstream.

 ## Writing

 - You can find some of my blog posts on [medium.com/@antoniaklja](medium.com/@antoniaklja).
 I'm wring mostly on software enginering, management and cloud-native technologies.